CynthiaMugo/alx-low_level_programming/0x00-hello_world/README.md

-This is a script that runs a C file through the preprocessor and save the result into another file.
+This is the task 0 C programming